ukparliament/egg-timer/public/treaty.rb.md

 We continue to the **day immediately following** the start day.

-If that day is or is followed by a joint parliamentary sitting day...
+If that day is or is followed by a joint actual sitting day...

-    if date.next_day.first_joint_parliamentary_sitting_day
+    if date.next_day.first_joint_actual_sitting_day
-... we set the date to the day of the first joint parliamentary sitting day **following** the start date.
+... we set the date to the day of the first joint actual sitting day **following** the start date.

-      date = date.next_day.first_joint_parliamentary_sitting_day
+      date = date.next_day.first_joint_actual_sitting_day
-... we've found the first joint parliamentary sitting day so we start counting from day 1.
+... we've found the first joint actual sitting day so we start counting from day 1.

       day_count = 1
 ... whilst the number of days we’re counting is less than the target number of days to count ...